vuejs/router/docs/guide/essentials/route-matching-syntax.md

 ]
 ```

 But in some scenarios we don't want to add that static section `/o`/`p`.
-However, `orderId` is always a number while `productName` can be anything, so we can specify a custom regexp for a param in parentheses:
+However, `orderId` is always a number while `productName` can be anything, so we can specify a custom regex for a param in parentheses:

 ```js
 const routes = [